 Once we have received your information, we will use strict procedures and security features to prevent unauthorised access such as cyber-attacks.

-- securely delete information that is no longer needed for this purpose; and
+securely delete hard copies of information that is no longer needed for this purpose; and

 We keep paper financial records for as long as required to operate the service in accordance with legal requirements and tax and accounting rules.
 Once your data is no longer required, we will destroy it securely.
 In terms of financial records on our CRM, this cannot be deleted as we keep records for our financial auditing purposes and to ensure we are transparent with recording the money we receive.
 Please note that your credit/debit card details are not saved on our CRM, only your name, contact details and what you have donated.